“Unless someone like you cares a whole awful lot, nothing is going to get better. It’s not.” — Dr. Seuss

 How I’ve kept learning… I am a member of the American Association of Sexuality Educators, Counselors, and Therapists as well as the American Association of Marriage and Family Therapists.
 I’m a Board Approved Supervisor, and am always on the lookout for trainings in trauma-based interventions, sex therapy, and LGBTQIA issues.

 In April 2022 I started a year-long intensive Sex Therapy Certificate program through the University of Michigan.
-I’m excited to expand on my existing knowledge and work within the areas of sex and sexuality and will be receiving specific supervision on top of my classes so that I can eventually become credentialed as a Sex Therapist through AASECT.
+I’m excited to expand on my existing knowledge and work within the areas of sex and sexuality.
 I am a member of the American Association of Sexuality Educators, Counselors, and Therapists as well as the American Association of Marriage and Family Therapists.
 I’m a Board Approved Supervisor, and am always on the lookout for trainings in trauma-based interventions, sex therapy, and LGBTQIA issues.

 My impacting identities are… I am queer and a Highly Sensitive Person.